 Clearly mention the requirements and experience.
 Explain each of the requirements you ask of the applicants and put them in the context of the needs of the position.
 Mention soft skills and personal characteristics related to your work culture and your team's values, avoiding generic requirements.
 It is important that you mention the technologies, experience, and studies in this field so that you can match them with the right professionals.

 - Specify the salary.
 On Get on Board all published jobs (except those in part-time and freelance mode) must specify salary.
 You can hide the salary in the public view, but you must take into consideration that the applicants will be able to see the range at the moment of applying.
-Every job goes through a moderation process before it is posted, if a job offers a salary lower than the minimum value calculated by Get on Board, we will not accept its posting.
+Every job goes through a moderation process before it is posted, if a job offers a salary lower than the minimum value calculated by Get on Board, you will see a warning message "your salary is lower than the market salary".
+A low salary can affect both the number and quality of professionals who come to your job.

 - Conditions.
 Although this field is optional, we recommend that you include the conditions of employment, benefits, and other information here.
 The more information you provide about the job and your company, the better your chances of finding the right talent.